-Refugee Services - About Us What is the Refugee Programs Section?
-The Refugee Programs Section (RPS) provides funding and assistance to local refugee agencies and refugee service providers.
-RPS receives these funds through grants from the Office of Refugee Resettlement (ORR).
-For more information about ORR, please visit http://www.acf.hhs.gov/orr.
+About Refugee Programs Section What We Do?
+The Refugee Programs Section (RPS) receives grants from the Office of Refugee Resettlement (ORR) and funds local statewide organizations to provide critical services to refugees.
+RPS ensures provision and coordination of services that help refugees achieve economic self-sufficiency and social adjustment upon their arrival to the U.S. For more information about ORR programs for refugees, please visit http://www.acf.hhs.gov/orr.
 Who is a refugee?
-A refugee is a person who is outside of his or her country and is unable or unwilling to return because of persecution or a well-founded fear of persecution.
+A refugee is a person who is outside of his or her country or origin and is unable or unwilling to return because of persecution or a well-founded fear of persecution.
 Although refugees move to many parts of the world, Wisconsin has provided a home to over 50 different ethnic groups since 1975.
-Refugees help Wisconsin’s economy by: Actively participating in the work force; Owning their own businesses; Buying homes; Learning English; and Becoming U.S. citizens.
-What services do local refugee agencies offer?
-Local refugee agencies help refugees by connecting them to: Housing resources; Employment opportunities; Access to community resources (health, education, public benefits); and Integration to their new community.
-How can I find out more about refugees in my area?
-RPS partners with local organizations to provide services to refugees in various areas through the state.
+Refugees help Wisconsin’s economy by: Actively participating in the work force; Paying taxes; Owning their own businesses; Buying homes; Learning English; and Becoming U.S. citizens.
+Refugee Services and Providers in Wisconsin RPS collaborates with local organizations to provide services to refugees in various areas of the state of Wisconsin.
 To find the partner organization nearest to your area, visit the Partner Agencies page.
+Services that are available to refugees to foster integration into their new community include: Employment services; Interpretation and translation; Case management; Transportation; Health and mental health related services; English language training; Services to elderly refugees; Cash and medical assistance; and Social adjustment services.
 RPS has public meetings with refugee service providers to provide information about refugees and refugee services in the state of Wisconsin.
 Read more about the Refugee Quarterly Consultation meetings.